DavidVollmers/Comfyg/docs/docs/security.md

 The term "symmetric" is used here because both sides of the connection (the client and the Comfyg store) know this secret.

+> [!NOTE]
+> Symmetric clients can only be created by the system client.

 ## Asymmetric Clients